by Marike de Peña, Board Chair, Fairtrade International

 The film of their experiment highlights the double standards which allow young children in some parts of the world to work long hours for low pay in harsh conditions - conditions which retailers and consumers wouldn’t accept in their own countries.

 It hasn’t been easy to get this far.
-We’ve been criticized for a lack of transparency and accused of cover-ups because we don’t “name and shame” Fairtrade producer organizations found in breach of our standards on child labour.
-But our experience shows that pointing the finger of blame does little to resolve the problem - we’d rather work with producer organizations so they understand why it’s wrong and ultimately harms not only their children but their business.
+We’ve been criticised for a lack of transparency and accused of cover-ups because we don’t 'name and shame' Fairtrade producer organisations found in breach of our standards on child labour.
+But our experience shows that pointing the finger of blame does little to resolve the problem - we’d rather work with producer organisations so they understand why it’s wrong and why it ultimately harms not only their children but their business.

 Fairtrade is clear that anyone who identifies a case of the worst forms of child labour has a duty to act to protect those children, either through confidential reporting to child protection agencies or direct remediation.
 Yes, of course, policies and training are vital.
 But far more important is embedding a commitment to children’s rights in each and every Fairtrade employee or contractor.

-Here’s a great example: a few years ago an audit of a Fairtrade sugarcane cooperative in Belize uncovered evidence of underage children working during school hours.
-We worked with the producers to build a system to identify and withdraw children engaged in unacceptable work, and put in place longer-term measures to minimize the risk of it happening again.
-But - and this is the real point - it was the farmers themselves who organized training workshops with Fairtrade and UNICEF, introduced an awareness programme and child labour policy, and pioneered the Youth Inclusive Community Based Monitoring and Remediation (YICBMR) programme on child labour.
+Here’s a great example: a few years ago an audit of a Fairtrade sugarcane co-operative in Belize uncovered evidence of underage children working during school hours.
+We worked with the producers to build a system to identify and withdraw children engaged in unacceptable work, and put in place longer-term measures to minimise the risk of it happening again.
+But, and this is the real point, it was the farmers themselves who organised training workshops with Fairtrade and UNICEF, introduced an awareness programme and child labour policy, and pioneered the Youth Inclusive Community Based Monitoring and Remediation (YICBMR) programme on child labour.